-It can be small or large, depending on your comfort level.
-What you don't want to do is create a diet that will leave you feeling deprived and victimized.
-You want to use your favorite foods, so you will enjoy being on the diet.
 Once you get to maintenance, your final diet won't be a whole lot different than the diet you created to lose weight on, so make your weight-loss diet enjoyable.

 Like any low-calorie diet, you'll have to readjust your calories downward as your weight goes down, to maintain an adequate deficit.
 Nutritionally speaking, a smaller deficit and slower weight loss is best because the body won't freak out as much and adapting to what you're doing will take the body longer to accomplish.